m-lab/ndt-server/spec/ndt7-protocol.md

 same time significantly increases the implementation complexity.

 Binary messages SHOULD contain random data and are used to generate network load.
-Therefore, during the download subtest the server sends binary messages and the client MUST NOT send them.
-Likewise, during the upload subtest, the client sends binary messages and the server MUST NOT send them.
+Therefore, during the download test the server sends binary messages and the client MUST NOT send them.
+Likewise, during the upload test, the client sends binary messages and the server MUST NOT send them.
 An implementation receiving a binary message when it is not expected SHOULD close the underlying TLS connection.